TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 #NEO4J_DATABASE=neo4j
 ```

-Please refer to `app/.env.sample` to see the latest environment variables that you will need to declare in the event the above list is incomplete.
+Please refer to `app/.env.sample` to see the latest environment variables that you will need to declare if the above list is incomplete.

 Please see [https://vercel.com/docs/v2/build-step#environment-variables](https://vercel.com/docs/v2/build-step#environment-variables) and/or [https://nextjs.org/docs/basic-features/environment-variables](https://nextjs.org/docs/basic-features/environment-variables) for details on defining environment variables for your application on [Vercel](https://vercel.com/).